VeryChosenOne/testTaskDenisRyzhkov/README.md

 Project was made as a test task.
-Game engine was used Unreal Engin 5.3.2.
+Game engine that was used: Unreal Engin 5.3.2.